bijanebrahimi/bashblogjunior/README.md

 ## Usage

-Downlaod the script and give it execution permission
+Download the script and run it.

-    $ chmod +x bbj.sh
+    $ ./bbj.sh

 ## Configuration